When the Krampus gets around in Salzburg

 Here you can reserve your parking space at the airport.

-Arrival by plane, bus or train*.
+Compare and book flights here* (Advertisement).
 Lufthansa, Austrian Airlines and other airlines fly to Salzburg.
 It is possible to travel to Salzburg by train.
-Also drive Long-distance buses * to Salzburg.
+Long-distance buses also go to Salzburg.

 Rental car: